urilivshits/pageinference/README.md

 3. Type your question in the text area
 4. Click "Ask" or press Enter
 5. Wait for the response from the AI

+## Advanced Features

+### Website Type Detection
+The extension automatically detects the type of website you're viewing (e.g., LinkedIn, GitHub, documentation, news, etc.) and adjusts its responses to be more relevant to that context.

+### Theme Options
+Choose between:
+- **System**: Automatically matches your browser's theme
+- **Light**: Bright theme for daytime use
+- **Dark**: Dark theme for reduced eye strain

+### Enhanced Browsing Support
+Advanced models like GPT-4o and GPT-4-turbo include web browsing capabilities to provide more accurate and up-to-date responses.

 ## Troubleshooting